camelot-dev/camelot/docs/user/quickstart.rst

 Quickstart
 ==========

 In a hurry to extract tables from PDFs?
-This document gives a good introduction to help you get started with Camelot.
+This document gives a good introduction to help you get started with pypdf_table_extraction.

 Read the PDF
 ------------